 by Some Who Got Burned

-Here is a summary of troubling testimonials about Waldorf schools.
+Here is a summary of troubling statements about Waldorf schools.
 Most were written by individuals who were once deeply involved with Waldorf, who indeed loved Waldorf initially only to become disillusioned later.
 A few were written by people who disliked Waldorf from the get-go.
 One or two were written by individuals who still find much to admire in Waldorf and who would probably be surprised that their statements can be taken as cautionary tales.

 Critics of Waldorf schooling find compelling arguments against Waldorf in the sorts of things you will read here.
-Some themes run like threads through many of these testimonials: charges that Waldorf schools misrepresent themselves, that they secretly try to induct children into an occult worldview, that they are defensive and insular, that they discriminate unfairly, that they tolerate bullying and abuse, that they are torn by jealousies and bickering, that they are staffed by overworked teachers who do not know their subjects well, that...
+Some themes run like threads through many of these reports: charges that Waldorf schools misrepresent themselves, that they secretly try to induct children into an occult worldview, that they are defensive and insular, that they discriminate unfairly, that they tolerate bullying and abuse, that they are torn by jealousies and bickering, that they are staffed by overworked teachers who do not know their subjects well, that...

 But I'm giving the plot away.